paweljakubas/j-data-analysis/chapters/inverted-table.md

 10 10 10 10 10 20 20 20 20 20 0 0  0  0  0 10 10 10 10 10 20 20 20 20 20 0 0  0  0  0
  0  0  0  0  0  0  0  0  0  0 0 0  0  0  0  0  0  0  0  0  0  0  0  0  0 0 0  0  0  0

-   NB. so we left ranking only for date and for tenor. tgrade=: /: @ |: @: {{ranking1}}
+   NB. so we have left ranking rows only for date and for tenor. tgrade=: /: @ |: @: {{ranking1}}
    tsort=: <@tgrade {&.> ]
    (({.),((,.&.>) @ (tsort @ }.))) week